 The head of the Copyright Office is the Register of Copyrights, appointed by the Librarian of Congress.
 There are about 380 staff in the Copyright Office which had a budget in Fiscal Year 2014 of $45 million.
 The Copyright Office is divided into seven offices: Chief Information Officer, Chief of Operations, General Counsel, Policy and International Affairs, Public Information and Education, Public Records and Repositories, and Registration Policy and Practice.
 The last is the office that processes copyright registrations.

 The Copyright Office has an online database that includes information on new and renewed copyrights filed from January 1, 1978.
 Information on older copyrights was published in the Catalog of Copyright Entries.
 The Indiana University Libraries has a nearly complete set in print of the CCE volumes.
 All of the volumes of the CCE have been scanned as PDF's.
-An inventory of those scanned volumes is maintained here by the University of Pennsylvania.
-That list links to the scans of the volumes.
+An inventory of those scanned volumes is maintained here by the University of Pennsylvania, with a list of links to scans of the volumes.

 Unless noted, these items are all in the Wells Library, East Tower, 10th Floor at Z642 .A2.